-Thinking of getting married at the Little Brown Church in 2021?
+Thinking of getting married at the Little Brown Church?
 Well, we have exciting news for you!!

-Beginning January 2021, we will be embarking on an exciting restoration project on the inside of The Little Brown Church.
-The goal is to restore the inside of the church to its original condition – with new wall treatment, stenciling, carpeting, etc. The pews and woodwork will be treated to preserve them for the future while retaining their unique “patina.”
-We have hired Reihle Decorators to complete the restoration.
+In 2021, we completed an exciting restoration project on the inside of The Little Brown Church.
+We restored the inside of the church to its original condition – with new wall treatment, stenciling, carpeting, etc. The pews and woodwork were treated to preserve them for the future while retaining their unique “patina.”
+We hired Reihle Decorators to complete the restoration.
 They are a local company from Cresco, IA who specialize in restoring historic buildings.
-We anticipate the work to be completed before mid-February 2021.

 A Unique History